MicrosoftDocs/Contribute/Contribute/powershell/powershell-style-basic-markdown.md

   ```

 - When showing example usage of an external command, the example should be wrapped in backticks.
-  When there is a name collisions with an alias you must include the file extension in the command
+  When there is a name collision with an alias you must include the file extension in the command
   example.
 For example:

   ```markdown